baoqger/chrisbao/source/_posts/how-to-write-a-netfilter-firewall-part3.md

 ##### Define a hook function

-The hook function name is whatever you want, but it must follow the signature below:
+The hook function name can be whatever you want, but it must follow the signature below:

 ```c
 //In source code file /kernel-src/include/linux/netfilter.h